lumeirne/lumeirne/README.md

 - 🔭 I’m currently working on LLMs.
 - 🌱 I’m constantly learning new technologies and frameworks to enhance my skills, Current learning is Transformers.
 - 👯 I’m looking to collaborate on LLM, Machine Learning, Data Science and Python development.
-- 📫 How to reach me: Mail:- lumeirne@proton.me
+- 📫 How to reach me: Twitter/X - @lumeirne

 ### Tech Stack